ptrifonoff/java-features/README.md

-# New Java language features as code
+# A short history of Java language features as code
-This project is for those, who are already familiar with Java and want to study new important language features of versions since Java 9 by stepping through code instead of blog posts.
+This project is for those, who are already familiar with Java and want to study new significant language features of versions since Java 9 by stepping through code instead of reading through blog posts.
 It is a workshop for yourself.

 ## How to use the samples
 * The samples in this project are meant to be self-explanatory or with little